kennethy/rust-lang/ch4.ownership/README.md

 println!("x1 = {}, x2 = {}", x1, x2);
 ```

-Types such as intgers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
+Types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
 Therefore, stack-only data will not be invalidated.

 Implement the `Copy` trait to ensure a variable is still valid after assignment to another variable.
 This is allowed only on variables that hasn't implemented the `Drop` trait.
 In general, nothing that reuqires allocation or is some form of resource can implement `Copy`.